 Below, our friends Shannon and Vertigo at Sea World share with us their Top 5 Things to Know About Training Sharks.
-Before we grab our wetsuits and dive in, we wanted to find out more about them.
+Before we check out the latest dive knife reviews, grab our wetsuits and dive in, we wanted to find out more about them.

 Why are they always staring at us?
 (They’re predators who prefer seafood, not humans.)

 What’s up with all the teeth?
 (More than one row – yikes!)

 Did you know?
 Sharks have FIVE fins!

 - Caudal (aka: the tail, aids in forward movement)

 - Pectoral (two fins near front, gives a lift while swimming)

 - Dorsal (two, on a shark’s back: think JAWS)

 - Pelvic (another pair, under shark)